xarial/codestack/solidworks-api/document/features-manager/rename-features-sequentially/index.md

 * Only features with number at the end will be renamed (e.g. *Front Plane* will not be renamed to *Front Plane1* and *My1Feature* will not be renamed)
 * Case is ignored (case insensitive search)
 * Only modelling features are renamed (the ones created after the Origin feature)
+* In the assembly documents, only assembly feature are renamed (components are ignored)
+* If components are selected in the assembly, features of those components will be renamed

 Watch [video demonstration](https://youtu.be/jsjN8zNRTuc?t=139)